nucleosynthesis/EFT-Fitter/README.md

 Options:
-  -h, --help            show this help message and exit --pois=POIS           Name of json file storing pois --output=OUTPUTSTR    Identifier string for output results --functions=FUNCTIONS
+  -h, --help            show this help message and exit --pois=POIS           Name of json file storing pois --scanpois=SCANPOIS   comma separated list of pois to scan (if empty,
+                        default is all pois) --output=OUTPUTSTR    Identifier string for output results --functions=FUNCTIONS
-                        Name of json file storing functions --inputs=INPUTS       Comma separated list of input files --theory_uncert=THEORY_UNCERTS
+                        Name of json file storing functions --inputs=INPUTS       Comma separated list of input files --npoints=NPOINTS     number of points in the scan --theory_uncert=THEORY_UNCERTS
                         config for theory uncertainties --doAsimov            Do asimov fit (i.e. set all best-fit to nominal)